 Vietnam National Museum of History is home to rich and diverse collections of historical relics and thematic exhibitions on Vietnamese culture and history.
 The museum gives visitors a broad overview of the development of Vietnam from the prehistoric period through the national formation period, a very thorough and comprehensive historical outlook that other museums cannot offer.
 Let explore this museum with AZ Local Trip.

 4,000 square meters in space, the museum is now housing over 200,000 objects and materials which are relics of Vietnamese history flowing from pre-history to present.
-Housed in a colonial French building which is a cupola shaped edifice, the museum was designed as a combination of French and Chinese architecture.
-The building designed by Hebrard, an eminent French architect and urban planner, incorporates double walls and balconies for a natural airing system and protection from sunshine.
+Housed in a colonial French building which is a cupola-shaped edifice, the museum was designed as a combination of French and Chinese architecture.
+The building designed by Hebrard, an eminent French architect, and urban planner, incorporates double walls and balconies for a natural airing system and protection from sunshine.

 Located at No.1 Trang Tien Street (the former Vietnam History Museum), the first site is a well-structured historic building displaying collections relating to Vietnam’s history from the prehistoric period to the end of the Nguyen Dynasty in 1945.
 Originally the Louis Finot Museum, the museum building was designed as a major landmark of great architectural distinction, combining Eastern architectural elements in harmonious fusion with Western aesthetic features.
 The main permanent exhibition includes:

-Site Two is situated across the road at 216 Tran Quang Khai (former Museum of Vietnamese Revolution), and ticket is valid for entry here too.
+Site Two is situated across the road at 216 Tran Quang Khai (former Museum of Vietnamese Revolution), and the ticket is valid for entry here too.
 Though generally less dazzling than site one located at Trang Tien Street, it is still interesting to spin through the rooms at this site, which include:

 A return to form with the struggles against exterior forces at Site Two